 When a minority in the Senate stopped passage of a bipartisan, common-sense measure to expand background checks and better protect our communities and families, OFA supporters refused to back down.
 We know that local organizing can change a community, and that can change a state.
 And state by state, we can bring that change to the country.

 There is more we can do to prevent gun violence—and we’re going to keep doing our part.
 Right now, you can join the chorus of OFA supporters asking Congress to commit to #DoSomething today.

 Another powerful and effective way to take action is to write a letter to your local paper.
-Make your voice heard in your own community and tell your neighbors it’s time to expand background checks for gun sales now.Write a letter
+Make your voice heard in your own community and tell your neighbors that it's time to expand background checks for gun sales now.Write a letter